ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 1. Participants were able to follow our instructions: we've seen [30 repos](https://github.com/topics/jupytercon2025) created during the tutorial
 2. Participants enjoyed their experience and it felt empowering: in our DMs and public [posts](https://medium.com/womenintechnology/reflections-from-jupytercon-2025-8ace9e6b27ab)
 3. Some participants (especially on Windows) struggled with the environment installation steps.
 Extensions are using somewhat complex stack (Python, nodejs) and tools like `git` or `gh-cli` were hard to get working.
 I would strongly consider creating a cloud-hosted backup option (i.e. GitHub Codespaces) to allow participants to have a ready-to-go environment if their local one is impossible to set up.
-4. Despite the difficulties, one of the attendees (Lingtao Xie @ Esri) has since created a brand new JupyterLab extension, [jupyterlab-todo-list](https://labextensions.dev/extensions/jupyterlab-todo-list)!
+4. Despite the difficulties, at least one of the attendees (Lingtao Xie @ Esri) has since created a brand new JupyterLab extension, [jupyterlab-todo-list](https://labextensions.dev/extensions/jupyterlab-todo-list)!
 After the conference she mentioned that she enjoyed the workshop and invited feedback on the extension as she keeps learning React and TypeScript — exactly the kind of follow‑through and openness that makes this community so fun to work with.

 ![Screenshot of jupyterlab-todo-list extension in action](/img/jupytercon/todo-extension-screenshot.png)